weizhouUMICH/SAIGE/README.md

        export LDFLAGS="-L${FLAGPATH}/lib"
        export CPPFLAGS="-I${FLAGPATH}/include"
      ```
- Please make sure to set up the LDFLAGS and CPPFLAGS, so libraries can be linked correctly when the SAIGE source code is compiled.
+Please make sure to set up the LDFLAGS and CPPFLAGS using export (the last two command lines), so libraries can be linked correctly when the SAIGE source code is compiled.
 Note: [Here](https://github.com/weizhouUMICH/SAIGE/blob/master/conda_env/createCondaEnvSAIGE_steps.txt) are the steps to create the conda environment file

 3. Open R, run following script to install the MetaSKAT R library.